melanieberrut/react-e-com/README.md

 # Endpoints

-Endpoints are saved as JSON files under _public/endpoints_ directory.
-ProductList can be also accessed as: https://next.json-generator.com/api/json/get/4J-_i51RV
+Endpoints are saved as JSON files under _public/endpoints_ directory and are listed in _endpoints.js_ ProductList can be also accessed as: https://next.json-generator.com/api/json/get/4J-_i51RV